 Personality of a People

-Most Lupa have problems with heights, and being near larger fires (more than one would use for cooking) and large bodies of water.
+Most Lupa have problems with heights, being near larger fires (more than one would use for cooking) and large bodies of water.
 They typically don't like flying or going to sea; they'd much rather keep their feet on the ground.
 Similarly, they also dislike being underground.
 Hunters and Urvenis are the people most feared by Lupa in general.
-However, they will sleep easily when surrounded by rhythmic sounds like at the beach, or in warm, sunny places.
+However, they will sleep easily when surrounded by rhythmic sounds like waves at the beach, or in warm, sunny places.

 They have superior physical senses to those of Humans.
 They have better balance, are faster, and can generally lift up to 1 1/2 times their body weight, perhaps 2 times if survival depends on it.
 Sitting too long makes them fidgety, and they usually prefer movement and action.
 This often helps motivate them in their work.
-Lupa can generally tolerate pain, and many will work through even crippling pain if it means survival.
+Lupa can generally tolerate pain, and most will work through even crippling pain if it means survival.

 The average Lupa lives to 130-150 years of age, and will usually see great grandchildren or even great great grandchildren before they die.
 They can walk and function much more quickly after birth than a Terran child, and will develop motor and comprehension skills before devoting more serious amounts of energy to body growth.

 Once they have moved through adolescence, Lupa look their age in their early twenties, and then their aging slows down.
 A 60 or 70 year old will look like a Terran 40—50 year old.
 The prime years are considered to be between 40-70, when the body is still functioning excellently and one is old enough to have gathered some experience.
-Most Lupa usually only have 2 children in their lifetime, replacing themselves and keeping balance so as to not overpopulate their planet again.
+Most Lupa usually only have 2 children in their lifetime, replacing themselves and their made, keeping balance so as to not overpopulate their planet.
 It should also be noted that Lupa are incapable as breeding with other species, as further outlined on the physiology page.

 More on Lupa physiology can be found on the Lupa Physiology page.